Make Faster, More Accurate Risk Decisions Across the Insurance Value Chain

 But in reality (re)insurers can lack exposure data, such as primary building characteristics, insurance coverage type, or policy structures.

-ALM solutions serve a critical need to leverage robust intelligence on local market conditions, and as ALM use the same HD-model framework, including the financial model, they offer a consistent approach to pricing risk across portfolios of varying detail levels.
+ALM solutions serve a critical need to leverage robust intelligence on local market conditions, and as ALM uses the same HD-model framework, including the financial model, they offer a consistent approach to pricing risk across portfolios of varying detail levels.

-2) ALM stand-alone analysis: For (re)insurers evaluating new market opportunities or benchmarking their performance, stand-alone ALM offer a gateway to HD modeling and the best science, advanced technology, and the most realistic distribution of risk in the market.
+2) ALM stand-alone analysis: For (re)insurers evaluating new market opportunities or benchmarking their performance, stand-alone ALM offers a gateway to HD modeling and the best science, advanced technology, and the most realistic distribution of risk in the market.

 ALM offers a fast and easy way to measure performance using the latest RMS view of aggregate risk for distinct markets.
 With all ALM solutions available on Risk Modeler, our cloud-native modeling application, each model is fast and easy to deploy without requiring complex on-premises software and hardware management.
 This can dramatically reduce time to market and accelerate the integration of high-quality insights into business processes.

 This commitment to delivering high-quality risk modeling for all clients, whether there are requirements from aggregated through to HD modeling, is important to RMS.
-ALM provides fast, efficient analysis while recognizing that, for a range of reasons, clients might not have detailed exposure data, may struggle with accessing reliable exposure data, or are managing data from third-parties,
+ALM provides fast, efficient analysis while recognizing that, for a range of reasons, clients might not have detailed exposure data, may struggle with accessing reliable exposure data, or are managing data from third parties,

 If you would like a demonstration of the RMS Risk Modeler application together with our new ALM solutions, please email firstname.lastname@example.org.